 Continue Reading Below

-Data from the U.S. Energy Information Administration (EIA) showed U.S. crude stocks fell last week, the first weekly decline after nine consecutive increases.
+Data from the U.S. Energy Information Administration (EIA) showed U.S. crude stocks fell last week, the first weekly decline after nine straight increases.

 Crude inventories fell 237,000 barrels in the week to March 10.
 Analysts had forecast an increase of 3.7 million barrels.